lambdaclass/lambda_ethereum_rust/docs/net.md

 --authrpc.port=8553 --http.port=8547 --p2p.port=30308 --discovery.port=30310
 ```

-You could also spawn nodes from other clients and should work as well.
+You could also spawn nodes from other clients and it should work as well.